-But after leading 73 of the 94 laps, he survived that last, late challenge to win the inaugural NASCAR Nationwide Series race at Mid-Ohio Sports Car Course.
+(AP) AJ Allmendinger led 73 of the 94 laps and survived a late challenge after a restart to win the inaugural NASCAR Nationwide Series race at Mid-Ohio Sports Car Course.

 Allmendinger improved his record to 2 for 2 this year in the Nationwide Series, adding a victory to the one he picked up for Penske Racing in his only previous start at Road America.

 The 31-year-old Allmendinger, rebounding after being suspended a year ago for failing a random drug test, took the lead for good on the 64th lap, then had to weather a late sprint when a car spun out just before his final lap on the twisting road course.

 Pole-winner Michael McDowell was second, with native Ohioan Sam Hornish Jr. third, Max Papis fourth and Brian Vickers fifth.

 Hornish took over the season points lead, 13 points ahead of Elliott Sadler.

 The race was plagued by spin-outs and fender benders.

 With everyone racing to the finish and Allmendinger's Discount Tire Ford comfortably ahead of McDowell by a couple of seconds, the car driven by Kenny Habul spun out on Turn 11.
 Out came the yellow flag, with Allmendinger and most of the other leaders having to conserve fuel to prevent running out before the re-start.

 When the pace car finally pulled off, Allmendinger sped away to the lead and held it throughout the final lap to take the checkered flag.